Issues

 Housing is a key challenge for Provo.
 Families are being priced out of homeownership, while students and single renters fill up homes in family neighborhoods.

 A more abundant housing market helps everyone.
-When students and working professionals can live closer to where they study and work, it relieves pressure on our neighborhoods and makes it easier for families to buy back in.
+When students and working professionals can live closer to where they study and work, it relieves pressure on our neighborhoods and makes it easier for families to buy in.

 To promote homeownership, we need to address affordability.